jsomsanith/ngMyo/README.md

 onArmRecognized | data:Object | Set the direction using data.x_direction, and trigger all the 'arm_recongnized' callbacks
 onArmLost | _none_ | Trigger all the 'arm_lost' callbacks
 onPose | data:Object | Trigger all the data.pose callbacks.
 Data.pose must be ont of the Myo pose : 'thumb_to_pinky', 'fingers_spread', 'wave_in', 'wave_out', 'fist'

+## Change log
+### 0.2.0 : Firmware 1.0.3 support
+Arm_recognized and arm_lost become arm_synced and arm_unsynced.
+The first 2 ones are still supported
+Api version is now on version 2.
+The websocket url has changed.
+By default, ngMyo will connect to api 2.
+NgMyo options: add websocket url and api version.